nsacyber/WALKOFF/docs/workflow.rst

 '''''''''''''
 Before we create a workflow, we will create a global variable that our actions will use.

-In the top navigation bar, click on ``Globals``, then ``Add Global``.
+In the top navigation bar, click on ``Settings``, then ``Globals``, then ``Add Global``.
 Fill out the required fields for this example and set the value to any string of your choice.
 Then click ``Save`` in the dialog box.
 If nothing is populated in the globals table, then verify that you created your encryption key as described in :ref:`deploying-walkoff-label`.

 .. image:: ../docs/images/create_global.png

 Create Workflow
 '''''''''''''''
 In the top navigation bar, click ``Workflows`` to return to the main Workflow page.
 Then, near the top of the page, click the ``Create New`` button.
-Enter a name for a new workflow (and optionally tags and a description), then click "Continue".
+Enter a name for a new workflow (and optionally tags, a description, and roles), then click "Continue".

 .. image:: ../docs/images/create_workflow.png

 Add Actions to Workspace
 ''''''''''''''''''''''''
-Let's begin by adding a ``hello_world`` action and a ``repeat_back_to_me`` action from the HelloWorld app.
-Expand the ``hello_world`` app by clicking on the app name in the left pane.
+Let's begin by adding a ``hello_world`` action and a ``echo_string`` action from the HelloWorld app.
+Expand the ``basics`` app by clicking on the app name in the left pane.
 Then, double-click, or click and drag the desired actions into the workspace.

 Ensure that the ``hello_world`` action is set as the starting node by clicking ``Set as Start Action`` in the Action Parameters pane.